weyoss/redis-smq/docs/api/message.md

 ### Message.prototype.setBody()

 Set the message payload.
-Message body type can be any valid JSON data type.
+The message body type can be any valid JSON data type.

 ```javascript
 const { Message } = require('redis-smq');